phax/phive/README.md

   * ph-bdve-oioubl - Validation rules for Danish OIOUBL - since 4.0.3
   * ph-bdve-ebinterface - Validation rules for Austrian ebInterface - since 5.0.0
   * ph-bdve-teapps - Validation rules for Tieto TEAPPSXML - since 5.0.0
-  * ph-bdve-ublbe - Validation rules for UBL.BE - since 5.0.5
+  * ph-bdve-ublbe - Validation rules for e-FFF/UBL.BE - since 5.0.5

 # News and noteworthy

+* v5.0.6 - 2018-11-09
+    * Fixed an error in the UBL.BE document types.
+In reality those are e-FFF 3.0 document types.
+VESID changed therefore.
 * v5.0.5 - 2018-11-07
     * Requires at least ph-commons 9.1.8
     * Added support for UBL.BE document types